AaronClaes/flowerstoreAPI_architecture/readme.md

 ## Introduction

-This is the first version of our flowershop API.
+This is the final version of our flowershop API.

 ## Usage